I had promised that to Stefan, one of my readers: “Sooner or later I will write a pinball machine retro story!” it was a gap that I had to fill.

 Where are the snags?
 No worries, they are coming… 😀

-First of all, at 4:10 pm only 3 participants had shown up: my neighbour Tom, his elder brother David and me.
+First of all, at 4:10 pm only 3 participants had shown up: my neighbor Tom, his elder brother David and me.
 Moreover, the two were accompanied by their father, who immediately came up to me and asked me with an inquisitive look: “Do your parents know that you are here?”

 Somehow I managed to keep my cool and after a couple of seconds of hesitation, I replied: “Yes, yes… My father took me here and is coming to pick me up later.”